LisaNaccache/LisaNaccache/README.md

 ## About Me

 I am currently a student at ESILV Paris, specializing in **Data and Artificial Intelligence**.
-I enjoy working on real-world projects combining data science, machine learning, and web data mining.
+I’m passionate about solving real-world challenges using data science, machine learning, and web technologies.
+I also have strong experience in full-stack web development, from backend to frontend, using modern frameworks.

 ## Skills